Diyarbakır Travel Guide: Best Things To Do, Itineraries & Day Trips

 Ciğ Köfte

 This is a unique delicacy made from raw bulgur, finely chopped vegetables, and a blend of spices.
 Traditionally, it was made with raw meat, but now vegetarian versions are popular.
-Rolled in lettuce leaves and enjoyed fresh, it’s a refreshing and spicy dish.
+Rolled in lettuce leaves and enjoyed fresh, this dish is refreshing and spicy.

 Meftune

-A hearty stew featuring lamb or beef cooked with a variety of vegetables, meftune is a comfort food that showcases the local flavors of the region.
+A hearty stew featuring lamb or beef cooked with a variety of vegetables, meftune is a comfort food that showcases the region’s local flavors.
 Often enhanced with spices like cinnamon and allspice, this dish is hearty and wholesome.

 Overhead view of a middle eastern meal in Goreme featuring kibbeh, skewered meats, hummus, onions, and tomatoes on a table.